pipe-cd/pipecd/docs/content/en/docs-dev/contribution-guidelines/architectural-overview.md

 Control Plane contains the following components:
 - `server`: a service to provide api for piped, web and serve static assets for web.
+- `ops`: a service to provide administrative features for Control Plane owner like adding/managing projects.
 - `cache`: a redis cache service for caching internal data.
 - `datastore`: data storage for storing deployment, application data
   - this can be a fully-managed service such as `Firestore`, `Cloud SQL`...